rebelsky/sams-assorted-musings-reflections/week-in-review-2020-01-20.md

 flips.

 Computers are causing difficulty in my life.
-My laptop's keyboard is dying; the "e" key works only intermittently.
+My laptop's keyboard is dying; the "e" key works only intermittently, usually stopping each time I move the computer from place to place.
 The drive that was dying toward the end of break is no longer recognized by my computer and I don't have the energy to send it back.
 They're moving my Web site and it is not going smoothly.
 There were other things, too, but I can't remember them.
-Oh, even though I met with ITS to get a new laptop about four months ago, there was a mixup and it never got ordered.
+Oh, even though I met with ITS to get a new laptop about four months ago, there was a mix-up and it never got ordered.
 But there's a positive result from that:
 Apple no longer makes 15" laptops, so I'm getting one of the new 16" ones.
 I hear they've fixed the problem with the keyboard, going